lsolovey/line-server/README.md

 ### How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?

-There are several aspects:
+There are two aspects:

 1. Initial file loading

-   Definitely it's going to take longer and longer for larger files.
+   Loading time will grow linearly as the file size increase (though this is one-time hit at the server startup).
-   I'd like to investigate it furter and explore possible solutions.
+   I'd like to investigate it furter and explore possible solutions to optimize loading.
 See the question below.

 2. Database scalability

+   Access for the particular line is performed by the primary key and should take close to constant time.
-   We'll need to add more nodes to Cassandra cluster so support larger volumes of data.
+   However we'll need to add more nodes to Cassandra cluster to support constant-time access on larger volumes of data.

 ### How will your system perform with 100 users?
 10000 users?
 1000000 users?

-As number of concurrent requests increase, we'll need to add more nodes to Cassandra cluster to distribute the work load.
+In the single server installation, response time will grow with the number of concurrent requests.
-Definitely it will require to start cluster of multiple instances of Tomcat too, to handle larger amount HTTP requests.
+We'll need to start cluster of multiple instances of Tomcat to handle larger number of requests.

+Also we may need to add more nodes to Cassandra cluster with replication factor greater than 1 (to have the same record present on multiple nodes).

 ### What documentation, websites, papers, etc did you consult in doing this assignment?

 * Cassandra help: http://cassandra.apache.org/doc/latest/
-* Various guides for Spring: https://spring.io/
+* Several guides for Spring from: https://spring.io/
 * Cassandra-unit help: https://github.com/jsevellec/cassandra-unit/wiki

 ### What third-party libraries or other tools does the system use?
 How did you choose each library or framework you used?